Orthogonalized Policy Optimization:Policy Optimization as Orthogonal Projection in Hilbert Space

 We contend that this issue stems from a structural conflation in existing objective designs.
 Fundamentally, alignment involves two independent design choices: \textit{sampling geometry}, which determines the effective weighting of training examples (e.g., whether to focus on high-advantage samples), and \textit{optimization geometry}, which determines the curvature of the update step (e.g., how to measure distance in the policy space).
 In standard KL-based methods, a single divergence term dictates both, coupling the exploration strength with the optimization stability.
 Adjusting one inevitably perturbs the other, creating a dilemma where aggressive sampling destabilizes training, while stable optimization stifles exploration.

-To resolve this, we propose a unifying framework based on \textbf{Orthogonal Mirror Descent}.
-By viewing alignment as a mirror descent process, we can explicitly decouple these two axes: the sampling geometry acts as a linear driving force defined by an advantage-weighted distribution, while the optimization geometry is independently governed by a Bregman divergence (mirror map).
-This perspective reveals that the saturation observed in DPO and PPO is not a necessary feature of alignment, but a specific consequence of using the Negative Entropy mirror map (which induces KL divergence).
+\paragraph{A Hilbert Space Perspective.} To resolve this, we propose reformulating alignment as a constrained optimization problem in the Hilbert function space $L^2(\pik)$.
+This shift yields three structural advantages: \begin{enumerate}[leftmargin=2em] \item The probability conservation constraint $\sum_y \pi(y) = 1$ becomes a \emph{linear} orthogonality condition $\langle v, \mathbf{1}\rangle_{\pik} = 0$, defining a closed subspace $\mathcal{H}_0 \subset L^2(\pik)$. \item The optimal policy update is obtained directly by the \emph{Hilbert Projection Theorem}: the closest point in $\mathcal{H}_0$ to the advantage-driven target.
+The Lagrange multiplier (chemical potential) enforcing conservation emerges organically as the projected-out component. \item The Hessian of the resulting objective is the constant scalar $\mu I$, completely independent of the data distribution or the current policy state. \end{enumerate}

-Guided by this framework, we introduce \textbf{Orthogonalized Policy Optimization (OPO)}, a new alignment objective derived by selecting the \textit{Euclidean mirror map} in the space of likelihood ratios.
-Unlike the exponential geometry of KL, the Euclidean geometry induces a Pearson $\chi^2$ trust region, leading to a quadratic regularizer that maintains a linear, non-saturating driving force even in high-confidence regimes.
-This formulation cleanly separates the sampling intensity (controlled by an $\alpha$-divergence parameter) from the regularization strength (controlled by a stiffness parameter), allowing for robust, continuous improvement.
+We further show that this Hilbert-space derivation is equivalent to two other well-known mathematical structures---Bregman mirror descent with a Euclidean mirror map, and near-equilibrium linear response from statistical mechanics---confirming that \textbf{Orthogonalized Policy Optimization (OPO)} is the unique quadratic proximal response in ratio geometry.

-Our contributions are as follows: \begin{itemize} \item We identify the implicit coupling of sampling and optimization geometries in KL-based alignment methods as a root cause of gradient saturation. \item We propose the Orthogonal Mirror Descent framework, which theoretically decouples these design axes. \item We derive Orthogonalized Policy Optimization (OPO), a simple, closed-form objective based on Euclidean geometry that ensures linear gradient dynamics and global contraction. \item We empirically demonstrate that OPO outperforms strong baselines like DPO and GRPO on mathematical reasoning tasks, validating the benefits of non-saturating gradients. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We identify the implicit coupling of sampling and optimization geometries in KL-based alignment methods as a root cause of gradient saturation. \item We formulate alignment as a constrained optimization in $L^2(\pik)$ and derive OPO via the Hilbert Projection Theorem, revealing that advantage $z$-score normalization is the unique conservation-law projection. \item We prove equivalence to mirror descent and linear response, confirming uniqueness of the quadratic proximal response in ratio geometry. \item We empirically demonstrate that OPO outperforms strong baselines (GRPO, GSPO, DAPO) on mathematical reasoning tasks across two experimental settings: long-horizon training dynamics (224 steps) and out-of-distribution generalization under data scarcity.
+A \emph{gradient response efficiency} analysis reveals that OPO maintains ${\sim}5{\times}$ higher gradient-per-signal than KL-based baselines. \end{itemize}